activeviam/mac/docs/setting_up/statistics.md

 * store_Risk.json.sz
 * store_Trade.json.sz

-> Each file contains all the information for a complete loading in the MAC
+> Each file is self-contained and includes all the information for a complete loading in the MAC
 > application.
 >
 > Therefore, it is possible to only import the reports for one ActivePivot, or a